Pull to Refresh

 You don't have to switch cold.
 Run both for a season — Spartan Forge for the prediction model you already know, Trail Pro Intel for trail cameras, terrain, field notes, gear, and the lower subscription cost.
 The free plan is a full app, not a trial, so there's no cost to keeping it open beside your existing tools.

 Get started: Trail Pro Intel — built for the backcountry.
-Pro is $1.99/mo if you want the extended forecast and monthly AI credits.
+Pro is $1.99/mo if you want the extended forecast and more monthly AI credits.

 09Frequently asked questions